Genesys Co-browse sessions

 Restricting visibility of sensitive data

-Genesys Professional Services can limit which fields are visible to and editable by the agent and which elements are controlled by agents.
+You can limit which fields are visible to and editable by the agent and which elements are controlled by agents.
 This configuration task is made much easier for you by using the Co-browse DOM Restrictions Editor.
 Updated for iteration 3.

 Some fields can have the data masked.
 For example, you might choose to hide the customer's user name, email address, password, Social Security information, and so on, from the agent.
 The end user can easily identify which information is hidden (data masked) from the agent.
 By default, all passwords are masked.